BertGoens/refind-theme-regular/README.md

-# Super rEFInd
+# refind-theme-regular

-A simplistic clean and minimal theme for rEFInd, ready to go for mac.
+A simplistic clean and minimal theme for rEFInd, with presets for normal and HD monitors, like the macbook.
+It's a beautifull theme for super-users.
+When starting your computer it presents you all your operating systems, and an icon detailing from where you will boot.

 ![screenshot][screenshot]

 ### Usage

-1. Mount your EFI directory:

-   - `sudo mkdir /Volumes/efi`
-   - `sudo mount -t msdos /dev/disk0s1 /Volumes/efi`
-   - `open /Volumes/efi/`

-2. Locate refind and create a folder called `themes` inside it.

-3. Clone this repository into the `themes` directory.

-4. To enable the theme add `include themes/super-refind/theme.conf` at the end of `refind/refind.conf`.
+Read the setup instructions for [linux](docs/install-linux.md), or [macOs](docs/install-macos.md).

+If you want to modify the theme and make a contribution read [build](docs/build.md) documentation to help you get started.

 **More information**